tellnnn/psychopy-demo/README.md

-# README
+# PsychoPy Demo

-This is an introduction to PsychoPy3.
+This repository provides demos on PsychoPy.

 # Note